objetos/q_p5fx/visit_quadrille/visit_quadrille_fx.md

 ```
 {{< /details >}}

+### Step-by-Step Transformation to Arrow Function

-In this example, we’ve transformed the named function `fx` into an [arrow function](https://www.w3schools.com/js/js_arrow_function.asp), which is an anonymous function.
-Here’s how we made this transformation, step-by-step:
+Here’s how we transform the named function `fx` into an [arrow function](https://www.w3schools.com/js/js_arrow_function.asp), which is an anonymous function, step-by-step:

 ```js
 // Original named function